 Where these activities entail the processing of personal data, we will provide additional information about the roles and responsibilities of each of the organisations involved, as required by applicable laws.
 Such information will be provided in this Annex 3 (as updated from time to time) or, for short-term activities, provided at the point of data collection.

-The OCOG(s) (each as a controller) use this data to send you direct marketing, including marketing related to their products, services and partners.
+The OCOG(s) (each as an independent controller) use this data to send you marketing communications, including marketing related to their products, services and partners.